fakhurdin/SQL-INJECTION-ANALYZER-EXTENSION/README.md

 # SQL-INJECTION-ANALYZER-EXTENSION
-Extension that scan entire target website outputs the possible SQL injection attack using AI model also suggest possible solution
+Extension that scan entire target website outputs the possible SQL injection attack using AI model also suggest possible solutio
+UNDER PROGRESS WILL UPLOADED SOON ...